Weave Code

 Sequencing

-• Configure Google Cloud/Analytics and credentials.
+• Configure Google service account and GA4 property access.

 Operational Impact